overlookmotel/sequelize-virtual-fields/README.md

 The purpose is for virtual fields to look and behave exactly like normal fields for getting purposes (setting is another matter!)

+### Errors

+Errors thrown by the plugin are of type `VirtualFieldsError`.
+The error class can be accessed at `Sequelize.VirtualFieldsError`.

 ## Tests

 Use `npm test` to run the tests.
 Use `npm run cover` to check coverage.